Mary is a first time homebuyer who had to jump through more hoops than a circus clown to buy her first house.

 With a 20% down payment and great credit (700, or higher) you may be able to get rates as low as 2.91%

-1. Keep a file of every document you send, you may be asked to send them again.
-Some of the documentation you may be asked to have are listed below
+1. Keep a file of every document you send; you may be asked to send them again.
+Some of the documentation you may be asked to provide is listed below

 - Birth Certificates for everyone in the house